Free Boat (Vessel) Bill of Sale Form | PDF | Word

 • Premium – $120 to post an ad with unlimited photos for 12 weeks.

-You may also advertise your boat on some more generic websites that aren’t strictly dedicated to the sale of boats.
+You may also advertise your boat on more generic websites that aren’t strictly dedicated to selling boats.
 These would include:

 • Ebay.com – Allows you to create a listing under “Boats”.
 You have the option of setting a fixed price or initiating an auction style approach.
 Visitors will then bid on the vessel for the duration of the listing.
 Fees will vary depending upon several factors.

 • CraigsList.org – Is the most well-known classified ad website.
-It is a free option that allows you to advertise your boat to a local audience.
+It is a free option to advertise your boat to a local audience.
 Just visit the website and post under ‘for sale>boats>by owner‘.

 • Facebook.com – Create a post on your Facebook account announcing that you have a boat for sale (especially if you are friends with fellow boating enthusiasts).
 It is free and a good way to get the word out.